-SIHP # 50-80-14-7580 is significant as a traditional cultural resource (HAR §13-284-6 Criterion "e") and therefore is required to meet the SHPD/DLNR requirement for consultation with ethnic organizations or individuals during the preservation plan development.

-Hawai'i Administrative Rules 13-277-3 (4) governing Preservation Plans specifies:
+SIHP # 50-80-14-7580 has been assessed as significant as a traditional cultural resource per HAR §13-284-6 Criterion "e."
+Therefore, HAR §13-277-3 (4) governing Preservation Plans specifies:

 The agency or person shall consult with ethnic organizations and individuals for whom the historic properties are of significance.
 The comments on preservation treatment expressed by these individuals or organizations shall be considered when preparing the preservation plan.
 The plan shall include a list of individuals and organizations consulted and shall summarize their input.